Traumatic Brain Injury in Adults

 • considers input from the family/caregivers and other professionals involved in the individual's care.

-See ASHA's resource on person- and family-centered care.
+See ASHA's resource on focusing care on individuals and their care partners.

 Treatment Approaches